yitzchak/common-lisp-jupyter/Readme.md

 To try Fishbowl you need :

- - a Common lisp implementation: at the moment only SBCL 1.2.x (with native threads) is supported, more to come ...
+ - a Common lisp implementation, for now

+   - either SBCL 1.2.x or above (with native threads enabled)

+   - or Clozure CL 1.10 or aboce (with native threads enabled) ...

+   - ECL is planned, for other implementations please fill an issue.

  - Quicklisp (cf. http://www.quicklisp.org/)